What is a Discretionary Bonus?

 Employers should maintain consistency in the bonus structure and process, especially if they have previously explained and established how they will calculate and pay out discretionary bonuses.
-It's best to keep the process of calculating discretionary bonuses and overtime pay as simple as possible.
+It's best to keep the process of discretionary bonuses calculation and overtime pay as simple as possible.

-The following should be included in an employer's discretionary bonus plan:
+The following should be included in an employer's discretionary calculation bonus plan:

 Keep the bonus plan as simple and straightforward as possible.
 Employees should understand why they are receiving discretionary bonuses, and management should understand when and how to apply them.

 The discretionary bonus should be equally distributed among all employees.
 Every employee in every department should be eligible for a bonus, with the amount of each bonus being fair and balanced.